alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 The second point relates to organisational culture and readiness, and the challenge of considering competing incentive or disincentive structures—a theme also raised in the previous chapter:

-- "There are lots of examples of people producing equality impact assessments that are little more than a tickbox exercise.
+- "There are lots of examples of people producing equality impact assessments[^ehrcpub] that are little more than a tickbox exercise.
 It's important they are produced, but it's even more important they are of a high quality."
 [Policy-maker]

+[^ehrcpub]: See Equality and Human Rights Commission.
+(2014, August 1).
+Technical Guidance on the Public Sector Equality Duty: England | Equality and Human Rights Commission.
+Technical Guidance on the Public Sector Equality Duty: England. [https://www.equalityhumanrights.com/en/publication-download/technical-guidance-public-sector-equality-duty-england](https://www.equalityhumanrights.com/en/publication-download/technical-guidance-public-sector-equality-duty-england)

 We have previously emphasised that trustworthy assurance should not be reduced to a mere checklist or compliance exercise.
 The model of the project lifecycle is one means for mitigating the risk of misuse in this manner, as it emphasises the iterative and dynamic process of building an assurance case over the course of the entire project lifecycle.
-As such, the act of building an assurance case is not rendered a checklist exercise that is carried out at the end of a project as an afterthought.
+As such, the act of building an assurance case is not rendered a checklist exercise that is carried out at the end of a project as an afterthought, but is rather approached as subject to ongoing review.

 However, this prescription is going to be in conflict with alternative interests, as one participant notes: